probabilistic-numerics/probnum/docs/source/notebooks/examples.rst

 Getting Started
 ***************
 Learn how to use ProbNum.
-These notebooks show how to use random variables, the main in- and outputs of probabilistic numerical methods, linear operators, probabilistic linear solvers and probabilistic approaches to solving ordinary and partial differential equations.
+These notebooks show how to use random variables, the main in- and outputs of probabilistic numerical methods and linear operators, how to apply probabilistic linear solvers and probabilistic approaches to solving ordinary and partial differential equations.

 .. toctree::
    :maxdepth: 1